photos-network/core/CONTRIBUTING.md

 Behaviours that reinforce these values contribute to a positive environment, and include:

  * **Being open**.
-Members of the community are open to collaboration, whether it's on PEPs, patches, problems, or otherwise.
+Members of the community are open to collaboration.
  * **Focusing on what is best for the community**.
 We're respectful of the processes set forth in the community, and we work within them.
  * **Acknowledging time and effort**.
-We're respectful of the volunteer efforts that permeate the Python community.
-We're thoughtful when addressing the efforts of others, keeping in mind that often times the labor was completed simply for the good of the community.
+We're respectful and thoughtful when addressing the efforts of others, keeping in mind that often times the labor was completed simply for the good of the community.
  * **Being respectful of differing viewpoints and experiences**.
 We're receptive to constructive comments and criticism, as the experiences and skill sets of other members contribute to the whole of our efforts.
  * **Showing empathy towards other community members**.
 We're attentive in our communications, whether in person or online, and we're tactful when approaching differing views.
  * **Being considerate**.
-Members of the community are considerate of their peers -- other Python users.
+Members of the community are considerate of their peers.
  * **Being respectful**.
 We're respectful of others, their positions, their skills, their commitments, and their efforts.
  * **Gracefully accepting constructive criticism**.
 When we disagree, we are courteous in raising our issues.
  * **Using welcoming and inclusive language**.
 We're accepting of all who wish to take part in our activities, fostering an environment where anyone can participate and everyone can make a difference.